Nikeshkumar-tk/poineer/README.md

 ### Delivery

 1. Remove the node_modules and andy git directories
-2. Email zipped contents to `adam.flaxman@assetpanda.com`
+2. Zip up and return this project